ska-telescope/ska-sdp-func-python/docs/src/Fourier_processing.rst

 ******************

 For wide field imaging with w term correction, the Nifty Gridder is supported and has the best performance.
-It is installed via pip as part of the install process.See more information on nifty-gridder at:
+It is installed via pip as part of the install process.
+See more information on nifty-gridder at:

     https://gitlab.mpcdf.mpg.de/ift/nifty_gridder